Skip to main content

 kubectl get providerconfigs

-kubectl describe workloadidentity crossplane -n crossplane-system
+kubectl describe workloadidentity IDENTITY_NAME

 ExternalDNS Issues